moufidayoub11/alx-low_level_programming/0x00-hello_world/README.md

 # 0x00-hello_world

-This subdirectory is part of the ALX Low-Level Programming repository.
-It contains scripts and programs related to introductory concepts in low-level programming, created as part of the ALX project 0x00-hello_world.
+This subdirectory contains scripts and programs related to introductory concepts in low-level programming, created as part of the ALX project 0x00-hello_world.

 ## Scripts and Programs